galminyana/CheatSheets/DNS/Basics.md

 ```
 - **ID**: A 16 bit identifier assigned by the program that generates any kind of query.
 This identifier is copied the corresponding reply and can be used by the requester to match up replies to outstanding queries.
 - **QR**: A one bit field that specifies whether this message is a query (0), or a response (1).
 - **OPCODE**: A four bit field that specifies kind of query in this message.
-You should use 0, representing a standard query.
 - **AA**: Authoritative Answer.
 This bit is only meaningful in responses, and specifies that the responding name server is an authority for the domain name in question section.
 - **TC**: Truncation.Specifies that this message was truncated.
 - **RD**: Recursion Desired.
 This bit directs the name server to pursue the query recursively.
 - **RA**: Recursion Available.
 This bit is set or cleared in a response, and denotes whether recursive query support is available in the name server.
 Recursive query support is optional.
 - **Z**: Reserved for future use.
 - **RCODE**: Response code.
 This 4 bit field is set as part of responses.
 The values have the following interpretation:
-  - 0 No error condition
+  - **0**: No error condition
-  - 1 Format error - The name server was unable to interpret the query.
+  - **1**: Format error - The name server was unable to interpret the query.
-  - 2 Server failure - The name server was unable to process this query due to a problem with the name server.
+  - **2**: Server failure - The name server was unable to process this query due to a problem with the name server.
-  - 3 Name Error - Meaningful only for responses from an authoritative name server, this code signifies that the domain name referenced in the query does not exist.
+  - **3**: Name Error - Meaningful only for responses from an authoritative name server, this code signifies that the domain name referenced in the query does not exist.
-  - 4 Not Implemented - The name server does not support the requested kind of query.
+  - **4**: Not Implemented - The name server does not support the requested kind of query.
-  - 5 Refused - The name server refuses to perform the specified operation for policy reasons
+  - **5**: Refused - The name server refuses to perform the specified operation for policy reasons
 - **QDCOUNT**: Unsigned 16 bit integer specifying the number of entries in the question section.
 - **ANCOUNT**: Unsigned 16 bit integer specifying the number of resource records in the answer section.
 You should set this field to 0, indicating you are not providing any answers.
 - **NSCOUNT**: Unsigned 16 bit integer specifying the number of name server resource records in the authority records section.